The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 Often, even when you think you have all the techniques down, you may become frustrated that you are not able to play fast enough.
 (How do you tune your guitar?).

-While speed is only one of many aspects of playing guitar, it is part of the knowledge acquired by any accomplished and creative musician.
+While speed is only one of many aspects of playing guitar, it is part of the knowledge acquired by any accomplished and creative musician or guitar player.
+If you are interested in knowing how to play guitar to the best of your ability, you are going to have to work on building up your speed.

-A guitarist who feels that their speed is stopping their progress risked losing motivation and giving up on guitar lessons.
+A guitarist who feels that their speed is stopping their progress risked losing motivation and giving up on guitar lessons london.
+This phase of discouragement is normal; all guitarists go through it - and you, as a guitar player, will go through it too.

 All learning follows a curve, and learning guitar is no different: a period of rapid learning (everything is new, you learn more every day) followed by a plateau where you may feel stagnant and like you are learning nothing new, then the curve rises again when you get over this obstacle.